awaismemon01/notes/EC2-Setup.md

  remember to change the line after the `server_name` from `root` to the `location` component

  and also remember to remove the property `ssl_ciphers PROFILE=SYSTEM;` and instead add `ssl_protocols TLSv1 TLSv1.1 TLSv1.2;` instead.

+ also in the angular frontend change the backend path from the regular `http://server-url`  -->  `https://server-url/api` .